 - If your petition is about something over which the Council has no direct control (for example the local railway or hospital), we will consider whether to make representations on behalf of the community to the relevant body.
 The Council works with a large number of local partners and where possible will work with these partners to respond to your petition.
 If we are not able to do this for any reason (for example if what the petition calls for conﬂicts with Council policy), then we will set out the reasons for this to you.
 You can ﬁnd more information on the services for which the Council is responsible on the Council website.

 - If your petition is about something that a different Council is responsible for we will give consideration to what the best method is for responding to it.
 It might consist of simply forwarding the petition to the other Council, but could involve other steps.
 In any event we will always notify you of the action we have taken.

-Full Council DebatesIf a petition contains more than 987 signatures (1% of the estimated population of the District), it will be debated by the full Council unless it is a petition asking for a Director to give evidence at a public meeting.
+Full Council DebatesIf a petition contains more than 1018 signatures (1% of the estimated population of the district), it will be debated by the Full Council unless it is a petition asking for a CLT member to give evidence at a public meeting.
 This means that the issue raised in the petition will be discussed at a meeting which all Councillors can attend.
 The petition organiser will be given ﬁve minutes to present the petition at the meeting and the petition will then be discussed by Councillors for a maximum of 15 minutes.
 The Council will decide how to respond to the petition at this meeting.
 They may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee.
 The petition organiser will receive written conﬁrmation of this decision.
 This conﬁrmation will also be published on our petitions webpage.